A modern classic, FLOWERS OF ALGERNON has sold over five million copies worldwide and inspired the Academy Award-winning film CHARLY.

 This is one of the greats: a story and a central character that have stayed with me for thirty years, from the first moment I picked it up - Conn Iggulden

 At the heart of FLOWERS FOR ALGERNON is a message of love over knowledge; of hopefulness over achievement; of compassion over intelligence. - Joanne Harris

 Unflinchingly honest . . . it will make you reflect on your own life . . . and completely and utterly break your heart - GUARDIAN ONLINE

 Daniel Keyes (1927-2014)

 Born in Brooklyn in 1927, Daniel Keyes worked as a merchant seaman, editor and university lecturer.
-He published four other novels, but Flowers for Algernon, originally a short story, for which he won the Hugo Award, later expanded into the Nebula Award-winning novel and adapted as an Oscar-winning film (Charly, 1968) remains his best-known work.
+He published four other novels, including Flowers for Algernon, originally a short story, for which he won the Hugo Award, later expanded into the Nebula Award-winning novel and adapted as an Oscar-winning film (Charly, 1968).
 Daniel Keyes had a Master's degree in English and American literature and was a Professor of English and Creative writing.
 He died in 2014.